-I acknowledge that I have received a copy of the Handbook dated as of

-I understand that I am to read and understand the contents of the Handbook and that if I have an

-questions I am to ask my supervisor or a representative of the Human Resources Department.
-Thi

-Handbook supercedes and replaces any previous Handbook that I have received.
-I further

-understand that I am to abide by the rules, regulations, policies and procedures set forth in th

-Handbook and that Common Man Family reserves the right to change the contents of the Handbook

-at any time, with or without notice, at its discretion.

-Team Member Name

-(print)

-Toom Mombon Signature

-Team Member Signature

-D-4-

-Date

-Location

-Supervisor Signature

-Date
+acknowledge that I have received a copy of the Handbook dated as of understand that I am to read and understand the contents of the Handbook and that have any questions, I am to ask my supervisor or a representative of the Huma Resources Department.
+This Handbook supersedes and replaces any previous Handboo that I have received.
+I further understand that I am to abide by the rules, regulations policies and procedures set forth in the Handbook and that Common Man Family reserve the right to change the contents of the Handbook at any time, with or without notice, a ts discretion. acknowledge that I received a copy of the Uniform Guidelines for my concept.
+Team Member Name (print) Team Member Signature Date Location Supervisor Signature Date